omerhassan/the-c-programming-language/README.md

 The simplicity of C made it relatively easy to learn and to port to different computers.

 This repository contains my programming solutions to The K&R book (The C Programming Language).
+NOTE: Here is a working solution to exercises that involves only concepts introduced up to the point of the exercise.